Skip to main content.

 Off-Campus Housing

-There is very limited on-campus housing for graduate students.
-Almost all Levy students choose to live off campus.
+There is no on-campus housing for graduate students and Levy students live off campus.
 Many find apartments locally through local realtors and online searches.
 Most graduate students select housing in the Villages of Red Hook and Tivoli.
 Both villages are within three miles of the College and are served by hourly shuttle bus service to and from campus.

 Off-Campus Housing